 10 ~ 15 minutes

-Click on the button below to take the assessment.
+If you are an individual who wants to do a single assessment, click on the button below to start the assessment.
 You will get your personalized feedback report and development advice immediately after completing the assessment.

 Click on the button below to open an account and purchase assessments for a group of candidates.